 During this period the MTLP Observer will learn about fundamental principles and functions of not for profit boards, the roles of board members, fiscal processes and other governance priorities.
 This program will provide the successful applicant with first-hand exposure of the role of a Board and its decision making, as well as targeted professional development to give the Observer important skills for their future careers as board members.

 This is a voluntary opportunity and the commitment would involve six board meetings.
 The meetings run from 8.30am to 10.30am on the third Friday of the month (April, June, August, October, December and February)

-Destination Melbourne would like to congratulate Steph Hopton as the inaugural MTILP Visitability Ambassador, announced at the 2016 MTILP Graduation ceremony.
+Destination Melbourne would like to congratulate Steph Hopton as the inaugural MTLP Visitability Ambassador, announced at the 2016 MTLP Graduation ceremony.